ananace/LD31/README.md

 It also uses CMake for build system generation, so that's a plus too.

 And because of quite extensive use of C++11 I recommend a recent compiler, the CMake script should stop you from using one that won't be able to compile it anyway.

+NOTE
+====

+Currently doesn't work on 64-bit Linux because Angelscript doesn't support returning by value there.
+On the To-Do list to set up wrapping for this.